-You may be surprised to know that 90–95% of all breast cancers have nothing to do with family history.
-While no one actually inherits breast cancer, a small number of women do inherit a genetic predisposition to the disease.
+You may be surprised to know that most people who develop breast cancer do not have a close relative with the disease.
+While people can’t "inherit breast cancer”, a small number of people do inherit a genetic predisposition to the disease.

 Is breast cancer in your family?

-If you are at all worried about the risk of breast cancer in your family, you may like to talk to your family doctor (GP) or local Family Cancer Clinic.
-If you are under 50, have no signs or symptoms of breast cancer, but have a high risk (family history or genetic mutation), you might be eligible for an MRI scan rebate.
+If you are at all worried about the risk of breast cancer in your family, you may like to talk to your family doctor (GP) or local family cancer clinic.

-If your family has a strong history of cancer, including breast cancer, a Family Cancer Clinic may be able to help.
+Attending a Family Cancer Clinic can help you sort out the relevance of your cancer family history.
 If it is appropriate for you, they can arrange for you and your family to have genetic testing.
-This will determine whether you or another family member carries a BRCA1 or BRCA2 gene mutation.
+This can determine whether you or another family member carries a gene abnormality that increases cancer risk (such as in BRCA1 or BRCA2).
 You will have access to counselling before and after testing.

-There is no charge for a consultation or for genetic testing at a Family Cancer Clinic.
-They operate through public hospitals and are supported by the public health system.
+There is no charge for a consultation at a family cancer clinic.
+Genetic testing is free for people who meet certain family history criteria.
+Some people who don’t meet the criteria may choose to self-fund a genetic test, which costs several hundred dollars.
+Family Cancer Clinics operate through public hospitals and some private hospitals.
 Your GP can refer you to a clinic in your area, or you can telephone a clinic yourself to make an appointment.
-You do not need a referral.

-For more information about Family Cancer Clinics, visit the Cancer Council Australia website or phone the Cancer Cancer Helpline on 13 11 20.
+For more information about Family history and cancer, visit the Cancer Council Australia website or phone the Cancer Council Helpline on 13 11 20.